markd315/GitTutorial/README.md

 You are going to have to replace the two vague fields in this link with your personal GitHub account Name, and the repository name GitTutorial.

+Now that we have a local copy of the repository, we can make our first change.

+Open your file explorer and navigate to the folder that was created when you cloned the repository.
+This is going to be located in
+C:/Users/(your_user_name_on_your_computer)/GitTutorial.
+Once you have navigated to that folder, go ahead and make a new text file.
+You can call it whatever you'd like, and you can type any content you would like in the text file.
+Once you are done with that, we are going to head back to Git to push our local changes to the GitHub repository.

+If you type git status, you can see the name of the file that you added.
+In order to add the file, you can type git add --all.

 //TODO greg, show how to make